peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 To take care of these cases, there are three configuration variables for NetBox DNS that adjust the validation of record names:

-* `allow_underscores_in_hostnames` can be set to allow undercores being used in host names.
+* `tolerate_underscores_in_hostnames` can be set to allow undercores being used in host names.
 Normally, underscores are only permitted in certain record types such as SRV, not in normal host names, but at least one operating system's DNS implementation does not follow the standard and allows this.
 * `tolerate_leading_underscore_types` contains a list of RR types that allow an underscore as the first character in a label.
 * `tolerate_non_rfc1035_types` contains a list of RR types that allow characters outside the set defined in RFC1035 to be used in RR names.
 Record types in this list are exempt from validation altogether.